The church of Christ

 Any first century religious practice that was not universally bound to all the Christians then, cannot be rightfully bound to all Christians in this century.
 Such a thing would be comparable to a preacher teaching that everybody on the left side of the congregation had to do something that nobody on the right side had to do.

-The Pattern to Look For
+The Patterns to Look For

 Paul wrote in Romans 6:17-18;